po1sigala/live/01-Class-Content/19-PWA/01-Activities/20-Stu_Client-Server/README.md

 ## Acceptance Criteria

-* It's done when I have moved the existing code into a new `client` folder.
+* It is done when I have moved the existing code into a new `client` folder.

-* It's done when I have created a simple express server in the `server` folder.
+* It is done when I have created a simple express server in the `server` folder.

-* It's done when I have added a single static HTML route that serves the contents of the `client/dist/index.html` file.
+* It is done when I have added a single static HTML route that serves the contents of the `client/dist/index.html` file.

-* It's done when I have installed the `concurrently` npm package at the root of the project.
+* It is done when I have installed the `concurrently` npm package at the root of the project.

-* It's done when I have configured the npm scripts in the root `package.json` to run both servers using `concurrently`.
+* It is done when I have configured the npm scripts in the root `package.json` to run both servers using `concurrently`.

-* It's done when I am able to start the client and the backend server concurrently by running `npm start`.
+* It is done when I am able to start the client and the backend server concurrently by running `npm start`.

 ---